alexane-rose/alexane-rose/README.md

 ### Hi there 👋

-I'm Alexane, I'm a Data Scientist.
+I'm Alexane, I'm a data scientist.
 Here you can find building blocks to perform data science, data visualization and MLOps.
-I mostly use python either in my ocal environment or in AWS.
+I mostly use python either in my local environment or in AWS.
 I deploy components to AWS using CDK.
 - 🔭 I have experience in data sicence, AI and data visualization.
 - 🌱 I’m currently learning about MLOps on AWS.
 - 📫 How to reach me: via LinkedIn @[alexanerose](https://www.linkedin.com/in/alexane-rose/)